DOSull/Spatial-Data-Science/README.md

 Lab sessions follow the lecture sessions and will cover related practical topics.
 Lab materials will generally be found [here](labs/).
 Only four sessions have an associated assessed assignment, but you should attend all labs and particpate fully to broaden your knowledge of GIScience methods and tools as any of the approaches covered may prove useful for you in other parts of the program.
 (Note also that a portion of the course credit is for participation in all aspects of the course.)

 ### Software
-Most of the lab work will be completed in the [*R*](https://www.r-project.org/) programming language for statistical computing, using various packages tailored to spatial analysis work. *R*
+Most of the guided lab work will be completed in the [*R*](https://www.r-project.org/) programming language for statistical computing, using various packages tailored to geospatial work. *R*

 We will use *R* from the [*RStudio*](https://www.rstudio.com/) environment which makes managing work more straightforward.

 Both *R* and *RStudio* are available on the lab computers.
 Both are freely downloadable for use on your own computer (they work on all three major platforms).
 We can take a look if you are having issues with your installation, but are likely to suggest that you uninstall and reinstall.
 In some cases problems might arise from different versions of key packages, in which case you will have to work with the lab machine versions as we can't support multiple versions across different platforms.

+## GIS group project
+50% of the assessment for the course is based on a group project that you will formally start work on in the second half of trimester (although project groups and topics will be known long before that and better outcomes are likely if you make a start earlier rather than later.)
+Asssessment of the projects is based on a progress presentation in week 10, and on individual written reports due in the week after lectures end.
+Reports are to be individually written and assessed.
+More details of project topics, and expectations of the project work itself will be provided in the second week of trimester (or sooner if available).

+### ESRI online tutorials
+As part of your project work and preparation, you should complete one or more ESRI online tutorials.
+These will extend your GIS skills in areas that benefit your group project.
+The project summaries include the most relevant tutorials for that project.
+The tutorials normally take up to 3 hours.
+You will need a headset for most tutorials.

 ## Course learning objectives (CLOs)
 1. Appreciate and describe the scope, limitations and challenges of GIS in real world applications;